matrix-org/matrix-spec-proposals/proposals/3391-account-data-delete.md

 ### Sync

-Account Data changes are announced through sync, this proposal also aims to change this response slightly after account data deletion.
+Account Data changes are announced through sync; this proposal also aims to change this response slightly after account data deletion.

 In `account_data.events` and `rooms.join.{room_id}.account_data.events`, a client must interpret `{}` for an event content as it being deleted.